 Can a Pregnancy Test be Negative but I Still Miss My Period?

-As you might suspect, missing your period but having a negative pregnancy test contradict each other.
-So, taking the time to consider each situation is essential.
+Missing your period but having a negative pregnancy test seem contradict each other.
 Why are you missing your period if you aren’t pregnant, and why is the pregnancy test negative if you have missed a period?
-To make an ultimate determination for either of these questions, a blood pregnancy test is generally in order.
+Ultimately, to figure it out, a visit to your doctor to get some blood work done is usually in order.